cscart/docs/en/upgrade/upgrade_process.rst

 2.6.
 By default, the database and files of your store are backed up to the *var/backups* directory of your CS-Cart installation before the upgrade.
 The backup archive includes the entire database and all files, **except for images**.

-**Starting with version 4.3.6**, you can choose to skip the backup.
+You can choose to skip the backup.
 This is useful if the automatic backup won't work on your server because of the PHP script timeout.

 .. warning::